PostHog/posthog.com/contents/handbook/content-and-docs/docs.md

 showTitle: true
 ---

-- **Product teams** are responsible for ensuring their docs are up-to-date.
+**Product teams** are responsible for ensuring their docs are up-to-date.
 This means:
-  - Documenting new features when they're launched.
+  - Documenting new features when they're launched
-  - Correcting mistakes reported by users.
+  - Correcting mistakes reported by users
-  - Clarifying documentation where needed based on support tickets.
+  - Clarifying documentation where needed based on support tickets
   - Ensuring public betas have documentation which is linked to from feature preview menu

-- **Content marketing** is responsible for improving the docs.
+**Content & Docs** is responsible for improving the docs.
 This means:
-  - Reviewing and improving draft documentation created by product teams.
+  - Reviewing and improving draft documentation created by product teams
-  - Identifying and improving low quality documentation.
+  - Identifying and improving low quality documentation
-  - Ensuring screenshots and other visual elements are up-to-date.
+  - Ensuring screenshots and other visual elements are up-to-date
-  - Shipping supplementary docs and tutorials based on feedback and emerging use cases.
+  - Shipping supplementary docs and tutorials based on feedback and emerging use cases

-- **Website & Docs** is responsible for design, organization, and discovery.
+**Website & Vibes** is responsible for design, organization, and discovery.
 This means:
-  - The design and content of index pages.
+  - The design and content of index pages
-  - The overall layout of docs and how they're organized.
+  - The overall layout of docs and how they're organized
-  - In-page elements and components – e.g. light and dark mode screenshots.
+  - In-page elements and components – e.g. light and dark mode screenshots
-  - Website search and other elements that help users find the answers they need.
+  - Website search and other elements that help users find the answers they need

 ## Ownership in Content & Docs team